Wherever there are Canada geese, there are goose droppings—and that’s the main problem that people have with these otherwise mostly harmless birds.

 Commercial pest control firms and the U.S. Department of Agriculture’s Wildlife Services carry out many of the roundups and killing of geese.
 The costs are borne by taxpayers when the geese are on public property and by homeowner associations when the geese reside on HOA property.
 Taxpayers and HOA members have a right to demand their money be spent ethically and effectively, not squandered on killing geese.
 Tell your elected officials or your HOA-elected board that lethal roundups are ineffective and unacceptable and that there are better ways to control the goose population.

-Our free toolkit offers steps you can take to encourage the adoption of a humane geese management plan, including fact sheets you can distribute to your community and sample language for social media posts, letters to officials, testimony before a municipal council and more.
+Our "Coexisting with Canada Geese" advocate toolkit offers steps you can take to encourage the adoption of a humane geese management plan, including fact sheets you can distribute to your community and sample language for social media posts, letters to officials, testimony before a municipal council and more.

 Download the Toolkit